WesternSydneyUniversity/cdms-comp3036-fsd-assignment-blog-with-solution/README.md

 - [ ] When the preview is closed, the cursor must be in the same position as before opening the preview.
 - [ ] Under the image input is an image preview.
 - [ ] User can click on the "Save" button that displays an error ui if one of the fields is not specified or valid.

+## 👾 Requirements: Assignment 2.3

+### BACKEND / CLIENT

+- [ ] Data is loaded from the database backend
+- [ ] Data filtering is done server side and only filtered data is sent to client
+- [ ] Each visit of the page increases the post "views" count by one
+- [ ] User can "like" the post on the detail screen, NOT on the list screen
+- [ ] Liking the post increases the like count by one
+- [ ] User can like the post only once (use IP)
+- [ ] User can unlike the post, decreasing the like post by one

+### BACKEND / ADMIN / AUTHORISATION

+- [ ] The password is checked on server, which issues JWT token
+- [ ] Every request uses authorisation BEARER which is validated server side for all requests

+### BACKEND / ADMIN / LIST SCREEN

+- [ ] User can activate / deactivate a post clicking on the activate button, automatically saving changes

+### BACKEND / ADMIN / UPDATE SCREEN

+- [ ] User can save changes to database, if the form is validated

+### BACKEND / ADMIN / CREATE SCREEN

+- [ ] User can create a new post to the database, if the form is validated

 ## Prerequisites